tommysteryy/LetterAnalyzer/README.md

 ### Viewer Guide
 1) To explore how I read online textbooks using Python, see "Math Textbooks vs The World [1] - Data Collection".
-2) To explore how the exploratory data analysis, see "Math Textbooks vs The World [2] - Data Exploration" (IN PROGRESS)
+2) To explore how the exploratory data analysis, see "Math Textbooks vs The World [2] - Data Exploration" (In Prog.)
-3) To explore the answers to the above questions, see "Math Textbooks vs The World [3] - Data Analysis" (IN PROGRESS)
+3) To explore the answers to the above questions, see "Math Textbooks vs The World [3] - Data Analysis" (In Prog.)

 ### Sources & Help